 Funding Type Table A Table B Table C Other HE providers OUA^

-FEE-HELP loans ✓ ~ $\checkmark$ ~ ~
+FEE-HELP loans ✓ ✓ ✓ ✓ ✓

-Commonwealth supported places and HECS-HELP loans ~ ✓ (provided the place is in a 'national priority' category') ✓ (provided the place is in a 'national priority' category') [none in 2014] ✓ (provided the place is in a 'national priority' category') ~ Indirectly via universities delivering award programs
+Commonwealth supported places and HECS-HELP loans ✓ (provided the place is in a 'national priority' category') (provided the place is in a 'national priority' category') [none in 2014] (provided the place is in a 'national priority' category') Indirectly via universities delivering award programs

-Research block grants ~ ~ × × ×
+Research block grants ✓ ✓ × × ×

-Research training places ✓ ~ × × ×
+Research training places ✓ ✓ × × ×

 ARC competitive grants ✓ ✓ × × ×

-NHMRC grants $\checkmark$ ✓ $\checkmark$ × ×
+NHMRC grants ✓ ✓ ✓ × ×

-Student income support $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ ✓
+Student income support ✓ ✓ ✓ ✓ ✓

-Notes: ^Open Universities Australia; \Based on ministerial decision.
+Notes: Open Universities Australia; Based on ministerial decision.
 Though NHMRC guidelines would permit Table C institutions to receive grants, none do.

 Access to Tables A, B or C is largely a matter of history and politics.
 There are no rules determining which institutions are on these lists.
 There is no application process.
 Inquiries and reform proposals over the last twenty years have repeatedly said it should be replaced with a system based on clear public policy principles.
 This recommendation was made again in the recent review of the demand driven funding system by Andrew Norton (author of this report) and David Kemp.
-The government has accepted this recommendation, but as of October 2014 it is not clear whether it will receive Senate support.
+94 The Government accepted this recommendation, but in December 2014 its amending legislation was rejected by the Senate.
+The Government has re-introduced the legislation, which will be considered again by the Senate during 2015.